 Why build an experience map?

-An Experience map helps the organisation to see the bigger picture, and make decisions about where to focus activity based on research.
+An Experience map helps the organization to see the bigger picture and make decisions about where to focus activity based on research.
 By seeing the bigger picture, you’re able to:

 - Identify projects and build a road map of work

 - Identify opportunities for innovation

 - Understand where the user experience is currently being well supported